Nutritional Therapy Association vs. The Institute for Integrative Nutrition

 X Encourages making an impact on the community.
 These programs require students to think outside the box and develop projects that make an impact.

 X Supported by an organization that is committed to changing our country’s dietary model.
 The Nutritional Therapy Association works to bring practitioners together through conferences and community events.
-By becoming an NTP or NTC, you are connected to a tight-knit group of practitioners who are encouraging, supportive of each other’s work, and enjoy sharing their successes and discoveries.
+By becoming an NTP, you are connected to a tight-knit group of practitioners who are encouraging, supportive of each other’s work, and enjoy sharing their successes and discoveries.

 X Possibility of board certification.
-Those who graduate from the NTC or NTP programs may sit for the National Association of Nutrition Professionals board exam to become board certified.
+Those who graduate from the NTP program may sit for the National Association of Nutrition Professionals board exam to become board certified.

 Why do we recommend NTA as a starting point?

-Mickey has been working with clients as a Nutritional Therapy Practitioner (NTP) through the Nutritional Therapy Association (NTA) for four years.
+Mickey has been working with clients as a Nutritional Therapy Practitioner (NTP) through the Nutritional Therapy Association (NTA) for seven years.
 Angie has been working with clients as a Certified Health Coach (CHC) through the Institute for Integrative Nutrition (IIN) for three years.
-Angie recently completed her education as a Nutritional Therapy Consultant (NTC) through NTA.
+Angie completed her education as a Nutritional Therapy Practitioner (NTP) through NTA three years ago.
 Based on our experience working with clients and Angie’s experience in both programs, we have drawn the following conclusions about program comparison.

 X NTA provides a true real-foods education as opposed to a survey of many dietary approaches.
 While IIN does cover Paleo/Primal nutrition as a part of their curriculum, their student and teaching body tends to lean more towards vegetarianism.
 If you believe in a real-foods, ancestral approach, you may find your learning time wasted on dietary theories that don’t line up to your beliefs.